 ERCOT has one revolving line of credit with JPMorgan Chase Bank that was entered into in June 2012, and amended in subsequent years when it expired.
-This facility is primarily used for short-term working capital needs, has a maximum amount of available credit of \$100,000 and expires on December 31, 2024.
-As of December 31, 2023 and 2022, there was no debt outstanding under this line of credit.
+This facility is primarily used for short-term working capital needs, has a maximum amount of available credit of \$100,000 before the amendment on December 31, 2024.
+After the amendment, the line of credit has an addition of an accordion feature which allows ERCOT to increase the line of credit up to \$125,000.
+As of December 31, 2024 and 2023, there was no debt outstanding under this line of credit.

-The interest rate on this facility is based on the prime rate, a Eurodollar based rate, or other rate as described in the debt agreements.
-The contractual rate of interest on the revolving line of credit's outstanding balance was 5.44% and 5.15% at December 31, 2023 and 2022, respectively.
-Additionally, at December 31, 2023, ERCOT pays a commitment fee of 0.15% on the unused portion of the \$100,000 revolving credit facility.
-ERCOT incurred commitment fees totaling \$152 in both 2023 and 2022, in connection with its debt facilities.
+The interest rate on this facility is based on the Secured Overnight Financing Rate (SOFR), or other rate as described in the debt agreements.
+The contractual rate of interest on the revolving line of credit's outstanding balance was 5.48% and 5.44% at December 31, 2024 and 2023, respectively.
+Additionally, at December 31, 2024, ERCOT pays a commitment fee of 0.15% on the unused portion of the \$100,000 revolving credit facility.
+ERCOT incurred commitment fees totaling \$152 in both 2024 and 2023, in connection with its debt facilities.
 The revolving line of credit has several debt covenants, the most restrictive of which limits ERCOT's indebtedness.
-At December 31, 2023 and 2022, the revolving line of credit had unamortized debt issuance costs of \$4 and \$8, respectively.
+At December 31, 2024 and 2023, the revolving line of credit had unamortized debt issuance costs of \$8 and \$4, respectively.